hw-qiaolei/mysql_scripts/README.md

 CentOS release 6.5 (Final)

-These scripts MAY also behave correctly on other CentOS/RHEL systems.
+Theses scripts MAY also behave correctly on other CentOS/RHEL systems.

 (2) mysql